2017 - 2012

 Miami, Florida, United States

-As in the work of Lewis Baltz, the documentation of Adum focuses on a compilation of images made up of desolate land, garages, factories, warehouses, anonymous constructions, posters, advertisements and details.
-The registry is clean and geometric, frontal and objective, giving relevance to the forms and contrasts.
-All these "architectural devices" are photographed by Adum in an almost sculptural way, discovering a sub-natural landscape that has been devastated by the ferocious anthropization and by an excessive growth.
-Thus, each "sculpture" unveiled in "SWAMP CITY" becomes a sort of landmark, whose presence is already irreversible, reconfiguring a territory that went from being landscape, to deforming rather into an anti-landscape of unknown consequences.
+The photographic document focuses on a compilation of images made up of desolate grounds, garages, factories, warehouses, anonymous buildings, posters, advertisements and details.
+The register is clean and geometric, frontal and objective, giving relevance to the forms and contrasts.
+All these "architectural devices" are photographed in an almost sculptural way, thus discovering a sub-natural landscape that has been devastated by fierce anthropization and excessive growth.
+Thus, each "sculpture" unveiled in Swamp City becomes a sort of landmark, whose presence is now irreversible, reconfiguring a territory that went from being a landscape, to instead become deformed into an anti-landscape of unknown consequences.

 The project is a clear example that every landscape carries with it an inseparable cultural load.
 And it is that the landscape is the representation of a territory, and a territory, is in turn, a representation of those who inhabit it.
 The landmarks suggested by the artist are perhaps a mirage of the American dream.